Why Buenos Aires Belongs on Every Traveller’s Bucket List

 Why Some iOS Links Appear Broken in South America

-Most international travellers arrive in Buenos Aires via Ministro Pistarini International Airport, commonly called Ezeiza Airport (EZE), located about 32 km southwest of the city centre.
-It’s the largest and busiest airport in Argentina, serving major global airlines including Aerolíneas Argentinas, American Airlines, Lufthansa, Iberia, and Emirates.
+Most international visitors arrive in Buenos Aires through Ministro Pistarini International Airport, better known as Ezeiza Airport (EZE).
+It sits roughly 32 km southwest of the city centre and is the main international gateway to Argentina.
+The airport handles a large share of long-haul traffic and is served by major carriers including Aerolíneas Argentinas, American Airlines, Lufthansa, Iberia, and Emirates.

 Trains